ecampana/borrow-my-style/README.md

 <img src="images/lr coefficient size and rental price high relative to low.jpg" width="202" height="141" />
 </div>

-We are also starting to see a trend of which brand names are popular in the moderate and high-performing inventory category.
+We are also starting to see a trend of which brand names are popular in the moderate and high performing inventory category.

 ### Any differences between high and moderate performing?